About the Airport

 The Salt Lake City International Airport (SLC) is operated and managed by the Salt Lake City Department of Airports, a department of Salt Lake City Corporation.
 Salt Lake City's Mayor, the City Council and a nine-member advisory board of citizen volunteers oversee its affairs.
 The department also operates South Valley Regional and Tooele Valley Airports.

 SLC is currently undergoing a $5.1 billion redevelopment program.
 Phase 1 of the program opened in the fall of 2020, while Phase 2 opened in the fall of 2023.
-Phase 3 is scheduled to open in fall of 2024 and Phase 4 by 2026.
+Phase 3 opened in the fall of 2024 and Phase 4 is scheduled to open by 2026.
 The project is being funded by user fees--primarily by airlines serving SLC--as well as savings, car rental fees, passenger facility charges and airport revenue bonds.
 No local tax dollars are being spent on the project.

 The mission of the Salt Lake City Department of Airports is to develop and manage a system of airports, owned by Salt Lake City, which provides quality transportation facilities and services to optimize convenience, safety and efficiency for aviation customers.
 The vision is to achieve excellence and unprecedented customer service in making Salt Lake City among the most convenient and efficient air transportation centers in the world.